 We’ve boiled it down to 7 essential steps.
 As you begin to brainstorm, plan, and design your shirts, ask yourself these questions:

-- What styles and types of custom shirts should I create?
+- What shirt styles should I use?

 - How can I refine my t-shirt design concepts?